 Funds go to schools for programs chosen by parents, teachers and principals at no cost to taxpayers

-SALT LAKE CITY – September 28, 2020 – Utah State Treasurer David Damschen today announced that the Permanent State School Fund will make the largest-ever distribution to Utah schools next year.
+SALT LAKE CITY – October 20, 2021 – Utah Treasurer Marlo M. Oaks today announced that the Permanent State School Fund will make the largest-ever distribution to Utah schools next year.

 Under the School LAND Trust Program, investment earnings from the Permanent State School Fund are distributed to every school in the state based on a per-pupil formula.
 Each school’s community council, comprised of parents, teachers and the principal, annually determines the greatest academic needs of their students and prepares plans to improve student academic performance with their portion of distributions from the fund.

-School community councils and charter trust land councils prepared plans for the July 2020 disbursement in the spring and are implementing them as this school year begins.
+School community councils and charter trust land councils prepared plans for the July 2021 disbursement in the spring and are implementing them this school year.

 Legislation enacted in 2014 created SITFO as an independent state agency tasked with the investment of these funds.
 SITFO is overseen by a five-member Board of Trustees comprised of investment professionals and chaired by the state treasurer.